dracon80/CSharp-HuduAPI-Client/README.md

 along with well defined [paramater objects](https://dracon80.github.io/CSharp-HuduAPI-Client/reference/HuduAPI.Endpoints.Parameters.html) and associated builders.
 You can use the paramater builders to build a set of parameters when calling each endpoint.

 ## Documenation and Tutorials
-A DocFX wwebsite for the Library along with tutorials can be found on the libraries [Github Pages](https://dracon80.github.io/CSharp-HuduAPI-Client/index.html) site.
+A DocFX website for the Library along with tutorials can be found on the libraries [Github Pages](https://dracon80.github.io/CSharp-HuduAPI-Client/index.html) site.